 New York State Public Service Commission

-Robert Fernandez, effective October 2018, was appointed by the Board as Interim President & CEO.
-Previously, Mr. Fernandez served as the NYISO’s Chief Legal and Compliance Officer overseeing the company’s legal, regulatory, and compliance strategy.
-Mr. Fernandez continues to advise the NYISO’s Board of Directors and Senior Leadership Team on federal, state, and local legal issues affecting the company while monitoring the NYISO’s Corporate Compliance Program.
+Mr. Fernandez serves as the NYISO’s Chief Legal and Compliance Officer overseeing the company’s legal, regulatory, and compliance strategy.
+Mr. Fernandez advises the NYISO’s Board of Directors and Senior Leadership Team on federal, state, and local legal issues affecting the company while monitoring the NYISO’s Corporate Compliance Program.
 Mr. Fernandez has over 30 years’ experience in the energy sector.
 Prior to joining the NYISO in 2000, Mr. Fernandez served as Vice President and Chief Regulatory Counsel for Sithe Energies, Inc., a NYC-based independent power producer.
 He also served as Senior Specialist Attorney at Long Island Lighting Company, and was associated with the NYC law firm of Cullen and Dykman.
 Mr. Fernandez began his legal career as a trial attorney with the Internal Revenue Service.
 Mr. Fernandez holds a B.A. from Stony Brook University, a J.D. from Brooklyn Law School, and an LL.M. in taxation from New York University School of Law.

 Doug Chapman leads the Information Technology group, delivering reliable, innovative products and services to our evolving wholesale electricity markets.
 Mr. Chapman is also responsible for ensuring system compliance with the NYISO’s federal tariff governance and oversight of communications, facilities and enterprise security.
 Mr. Chapman joined the NYISO in 2015 and has over three decades of experience in the electric utility industry.
 He has held key leadership roles with the Mid-Continent Independent Transmission System Operator (MISO), National Grid, and Niagara Mohawk.
 He earned a M.S. in Computer Engineering from Syracuse University and a B.S. in Electrical Engineering from the University of Buffalo.

 Cheryl Hussey leads the NYISO’s accounting and financial reporting functions, budget development and oversight, treasury management, procurement and contract administration, corporate credit management and customer settlements.
-In addition, she is responsible for the design and administration of NYISO’s corporate compensation and benefits programs, performance management process and talent acquisition.
 Ms. Hussey joined the NYISO in 2008 and spent over 10 years before that, in key leadership roles at Albany Medical Center.
 She is a Certified Public Accountant and earned a B.S. in Accounting from the State University of New York at Geneseo.

-Kevin Lanahan leads the NYISO’s Government, Stakeholder and Member Services; Regulatory Affairs; Media Relations; and Corporate Communications departments.
-Mr. Lanahan has 20 years of experience in the energy industry and has provided strategic vision and leadership in his previous positions working for Con Edison, JPMorgan Chase & Co., National Grid, and for the Majority Leader of the NYS Assembly.
-He earned B.A. in English and Political Science from SUNY Oneonta and an M.B.A. from Norwich University.
+Kevin Lanahan leads the NYISO’s Government Relations; Stakeholder Services; Member Relations; Regulatory Affairs; Media Relations; and Corporate Communications departments.
+Mr. Lanahan has 20 years of experience in the energy industry and has provided strategic vision and leadership in his previous positions working for Con Edison, JPMorgan Chase & Co., and National Grid.
+He holds B.A. degrees in English and Political Science from SUNY Oneonta, and an M.B.A. from Norwich University.
 He is also a graduate of the Harvard Business School and Con Edison’s Executive Management programs.

 Rana Mukerji is responsible for the Market Design, Product and Project Management, Strategic and Business Planning, Research and Development, and Market Training teams.
 Mr. Mukerji joined the NYISO in 2006.
 Previously, he spent several years as a global leader for ABB’s Utility T&D Services, Asset Management and Consulting businesses in North Carolina and Zurich.
 He also played a key role as General Manager for GE’s Power Systems Energy Consulting firm.
 He earned a B.S in Electrical Engineering from the Indian Institute of Technology, a M.S. in Electric Power Engineering and a M.B.A. from Rensselaer Polytechnic Institute.
 He is also a graduate of Harvard Business School’s Advanced Management Program.
 Mr. Mukerji is also a NY registered Professional Engineer.